Proof of the Casas-Alvero conjecture: Introduction

 \subsubsection{Idea of the proof}

-We briefly sketch the idea of the proof of Theorem~\ref{MainTheorem}, which is new even in the degrees in which the conjecture was previously known.
+We briefly sketch the idea of the proof of Theorem~\ref{MainTheorem}.
 Without loss of generality we will assume our fields to be algebraically closed.
 We build on the work done by the present author in \cite{SG}, whereby Conjecture~\ref{con1} can be reformulated as a complete intersection problem and further as a problem of demonstrating regular sequences of certain homogeneous polynomials in multivariate polynomial rings (see \cite[Proposition~$5.2$]{SG}).
-We pursue an induction argument on the degree $d\geq 3$, of which the base case is trivially known.
-Then by assuming the conjecture in degree $d=n$ and \cite[Proposition~$6.5$]{SG}, one sees that the relevant sequences of homogeneous polynomials in the inductive step of degree $d=n+1$ form regular sequences when the last element of the sequences are dropped.
-This is independent of the characteristic of the ground field.
+We pursue a \textit{downward induction} argument on the degree $d\geq 3$, namely by assuming the conjecture in degree $d=n+1$, we prove the conjecture in degree $d=n$.
+This step assumes that the characteristic of the ground field is $0$.